rallen2010/flowquest.github.io/_pages/home.md

   - title: >
       Flowquest was on "What's New in Flows for APEX v25.1" on APEX Office Hours
     excerpt: >
        Moritz Klein and Richard Allen from the Flows for APEX team demoed Flows for APEX v25.1 new features in a live Oracle APEX Office Hours session on Thursday September 25th.
 What's New in Flows for APEX v 25.1 - **Smarter BPMN Workflows with AI, Suspend and Rewind**.
-Replay wil be available online soon, including demos for:
+Watch the replay to see demos for:
         - AI Service Tasks - Adding GenAI into your Workflow
         - Suspend/Resume for running processes
         - Rewind to recover from bad data or bad user decisions